cambialens/lens-api-doc/request-scholar.md

 > - The lifespan of scroll_id is limited to 1 minute for the current API version.
 Using expired scroll_id will result bad request HTTP response.
 > - Parameter `size` will be used for first scroll query and will remain the same for whole scroll context.
 Hence, using size in each scroll request will not have any effect.
 > - Cursor based pagination is only applicable to `POST` requests.
+> - For optimal performance, we recommend limiting the number of items (e.g. `lens_ids`) in a single terms query to 10,000.

 ### Sorting
 Result can be retrieved in ascending or descending order.
 By default, results are sorted with most relevant matches first.
 Use the following format and [fields](#searchable-fields) to apply sorting to the API response.